Is Traya a Scam or a Science-Backed Brand?

 So, Is Traya a Scam?

-No, Traya isn’t a scam but it’s important to understand how they’re different.
+No, Traya isn’t a scam.
+But it’s important to understand what makes them different.

 “Traya doesn’t rely on such tests; we start with diagnosis.”